lucasbotka/MMM-PID/README.md

 `allowed_routes`| Filter the lines to be displayed  Eg. [ '375' , '367' ]
-`maxDepartures`| Limit the number of results displayed `minutesAfter`| How many minutes in advance should departures be displayed `minutesAfter`| How many minutes in advance should departures be displayed `updateInterval`| How often should the output be updated in ms
+`maxDepartures`| Limit the number of results displayed `minutesAfter`| How many minutes in advance should departures be displayed `updateInterval`| How often should the output be updated in ms